 - Can the prosecutor prove you were in constructive possession, or did the cannabis belong to someone else?

 - Did the police have legal cause to stop your vehicle, ask you to exit the vehicle, conduct a pat down of your person, or search your vehicle?

 - Did the police have legal grounds to search your person, vehicle, or residence?

 - Were your rights violated in the execution of a search warrant?

 - Were your rights violated in the execution of an arrest warrant and seizure of evidence as a result of that arrest warrant?

 - Did the police have probable cause to arrest you for the offense of possession or sale of marijuana?

-- Did the police have sufficient evidence to charge you with possession with “intent to sell" or did they just trump up the charges?
+- Did the police have sufficient evidence to charge you with possession with “intent to sell,” or did they trump up the charges?

 - Was the marijuana or cannabis within plain view or easy reach?

-- Were you were entrapped by the police through the use of an undercover officer or a confidential informant?
+- Did the police entrap you through the use of an undercover officer or a confidential informant?